 The cloud symbolises the presence of God.
-It reveals the divine presence but also conceals it, thus protecting the witnesses from the full power of God's glory.
+It reveals his divine presence but also conceals it, thereby protecting the witnesses from the full power of his glory.
 Moses encountered the same phenomenon (Exodus 24:15).
-Another favourite symbol for the presence of God in the Hebrew Scriptures is flame or smoke-for example, in the burning bush (Exodus 3) or on Mount Sinai (Exodus 19).
+In the Hebrew Scriptures, flame and smoke are other common symbols for God's presence, such as in the burning bush (Exodus 3) or on Mount Sinai (Exodus 19).